-All graduate and postbaccalaureate applicants (e.g., master's degree applicants, those seeking credentials, and those interested in taking courses for personal or professional growth) must file a complete graduate application as described in the graduate and postbaccalaureate admission booklet.
+All graduate and postbaccalaureate applicants (e.g., Ed.D., master's degree applicants, those seeking credentials, and those interested in taking courses for personal or professional growth) must file a complete graduate application as described in the graduate and postbaccalaureate admission materials.
 Applicants who completed undergraduate degree requirements and graduated the preceding term are also required to submit an application and the \$55 nonrefundable application fee.
 To be assured of initial consideration by more than one campus, it will be necessary to submit separate applications (including fees) to each.
 Applications may be obtained from the Graduate Studies Office or the Admissions Office of any California State University campus.
-An electronic version of the CSU graduate application is available at www.csumentor.edu/.
+An electronic version of the CSU graduate application is available at www.csumentor.edu/ and is expected unless submission of an electronic application is impossible.